ragnarlotus/vue-flux-docs/src/documentation/v7/resources/img/readme.md

 	src: string,
 	caption: string = '',
 	resizeType: ResizeType = 'fill',
-	// Background color is only usefull when the resizeType is fit,
+	// Background color is only useful when the resizeType is fit,
 	// so it fills the gaps of VueFlux size, and does not look odd when a transitions runs
 	backgroundColor: null | string = null
 )